Make-Ahead Meal Prep

 - At camp: thaw in the cooler, reheat in a skillet, finish with fresh spices/lime.

-- Pulled pork: slow-cook at home, cool, freeze in flat bags.
-Reheat Saturday for the feast (and Sunday lunch sandwiches).
+- Pulled pork (Sat): slow-cook at home, cool, freeze in flat bags.
+Reheat Saturday for the BBQ.
 Label “Pulled pork — thaw by Sat.”

-- Spaghetti meat sauce: make ahead, freeze.
-Sunday = boil pasta, reheat sauce, done.
+- Spaghetti meat sauce (Mon): make ahead, freeze.
+Monday = boil pasta, reheat sauce, done.

-Harris — Burger Patties & Breakfast (Thu ⭐)
+Harris — Burger Patties (Thu Dinner) + Thu Breakfast ⭐

 - Pre-form hamburger patties (parchment between them), freeze.
 They thaw to grill Thursday and double as cooler ice.

-- Par-cook bacon at home (bake, drain, refrigerate) so camp breakfast is fast and less greasy-fire drama.
+- Thu breakfast (you + Zuelke cook): par-cook the bacon at home (bake, drain, refrigerate) so camp breakfast is fast and less greasy-fire drama.

-- Bring brats & hot dogs frozen (thaw for Wed/ Mon grills).
+- Bring brats & hot dogs frozen (thaw for the Wed grill).

-- Pre-shred hashbrowns or buy frozen; pre-crack/whisk eggs into a sealed bottle for fast scrambles (keep cold).
+- Thu breakfast (you + Harris cook): pre-shred hashbrowns or buy frozen; pre-crack/whisk the 19 eggs into a sealed bottle for fast scrambles (keep cold); bring the cinnamon rolls (4 pkg).

-- Wash & bag the sweet corn, carrots, and honeycrisp apples.
+- Wash & bag the sweet corn, carrots, and apples.

 General Make-Ahead Wins (anyone)